Termites: Profile and Information

 Termites have long been a delicacy in the diet of many human cultures and have found a place in many traditional organic medicines.

-Species, such as the West Indian drywood termite (Cryptotermes brevis), are classified as invasive species.
+Species, such as the West Indian drywood termite (Cryptotermes brevis), are considered invasive species.

 Etymology

-The termite infraorder name Isoptera is gotten from the Greek words iso (meaning equal) and ptera (winged), which explains the almost identical size of the hind and fore wings.
+The termite infraorder name Isoptera is derived from the Greek words iso (meaning equal) and ptera (winged), which explains the almost identical size of the hind and fore wings.

 “Termite” is a word derived from the Latin and Late Latin word termes ( “white ant,” “woodworm), altered by the influence of Latin terere (“to wear, rub, erode”) from the initial word termes.